All Outer Worlds 2 flaws and the best to pick

 Positive effect: +1 skill point gained per level.

-Negative effect: While leveling, you can only add skill points to your lowest non-zero skill or any skill you have no points in already.
+Negative effect: While leveling, you can only add skill points to your lowest non-zero skill or any skill with no points in already.

 Discard.
-Not being able to maximise your skills will cause a major detriment as the game goes on.
+Not being able to maximise skills will cause major problems as the game goes on.

 Flawed

-Life hasn’t been easy for you, but you’ve learned to power through any of your disadvantages and come out better for it.
-Warning: This flaw drastically changes the experience and is not recommended for your first playthrough.
+Life hasn’t been easy, but you’ve learned to power through.
+Warning: This flaw drastically changes the experience and is not recommended for a first playthrough.

 Select at least two flaws.